ungive/utility/README.md

 ptr = nullptr; // destroy the reference

 // Absolutely do not do this!
 The pointer is destructed, which allows set()
 // calls to modify the data.
-The following reference is not thread-safe.
+The following references are not thread-safe.
+// Always copy by value when the it is needed beyond the pointer's lifetime.
 Data const& ref = *value.get(); // danger!
+int& x_ref = value.get()->x; // danger!
+int x_copy = value.get()->x; // ok
 ```

 ---